dvanderweele/DBML_SQLite/README.md

 | TEXT        | str         |
 | BLOB        | bytes       |

 Any of the Python types above as well as any of the types in the table below, if found in your DBML, will be converted to the corresponding SQLite Type.
-Note the type insensitivity of the mappings; all types are all uppercased for the purposes of comparison.
+Note the case insensitivity of the mappings; all types are all uppercased for the purposes of comparison.

 | Foreign Type | SQLite Type |
 |      :-:     |      :-:    |